Learn more about Beekeeping in Developing Countries

 Trisha Marlow, Master Beekeeper and Project Manager; UK anywhere

-Bees, Beekeeping and the Reason Why – highly visual talk for beekeeping groups
+Bees, Beekeeping and the Reason Why – highly visual talk on beekeeping mainly in West Africa for beekeeping groups

-Bees Abroad and the What, How and Why – talk for non-beekeeping groups/potential donors
+Bees Abroad, the What, How and Why – talk for non-beekeeping groups and potential donors

 Bisi New: Wiltshire